This article first appeared on 1776.vc on October 2, 2015.

 Celano praises Ostendio for its focus on the medical field and user-friendly product.

 “Ostendio is kind of Amazon-esque.
 It’s very simple.
 Very straightforward,” says Celano.
 “That makes all the difference because if you buy something, and the users don’t adopt it, you’ve got nothing.”

 Using Ostendio has slashed the time MedStar needs to assess vendors from six months to mere weeks.
 The shortened evaluation period is crucial to a big health company like MedStar.

-“Big systems have every chance to transform themselves in great new ways but only if you can vet these vendors up front and continually, and we have a platform for that,” Celano says.
-“There’s a risk these hackers might come to health care, and we want to be ever more careful with the vendor we pick.
+“Big systems have every chance to transform themselves in great new ways but only if you can vet these vendors upfront and continually, and we have a platform for that,” Celano says.
+“There’s a risk these hackers might come to health care, and we want to be even more careful with the vendor we pick.
 Ostendio is the right offering for the right time.”

 Ostendio’s relationship with MedStar started at a 1776 event.
 While MedStar is one of Ostendio’s largest clients now, the startup’s early stages were far more humble.

 “A little more than two years ago, I walked into 1776 with nothing more than an idea,” says Elliott, who founded Ostendio in August 2013.

 Even though he had worked for small companies, Elliott didn’t know what went into building a business from the ground up, but that quickly changed.
 He attended 1776’s educational sessions ranging from “How to Get Funding” to “Managing Taxes” and networked with other entrepreneurs there.

 “Being able to talk to other people going through the same [startup] challenges was incredibly helpful,” says Elliott.
 He half-joked that Ostendio should serve as a poster child for 1776.